x157/x157.github.io/UE5/GameFeatures/How-To-Remove-GameFeature-Runtime-Code-Suffix.md

 In your case, PowerShell is very easy to understand and you can use this as procedural documentation to inspire you to do the same on your system.

+**NOTE: THIS DOES NOT WORK ON BINARY `.uasset` FILES**

+If you want to do this, you need to do it when you first create your GameFeature plugin, **BEFORE** you start adding binary assets.

+This procedure works on C++, C# and `uplugin` files but NOT on Blueprints.
+Binary `.uasset` files are a pain.

 # 1) Create New Game Feature Plugin in UE5 Editor